liyanasahir/hugo-blog/content/posts/new-roads.md

 In October, I found myself settling into a lovely little home, marking three months since my arrival in Delhi — two months later than anticipated.
 I've been slowly building new routines, dusting off the Activa to get back into the role of daily companion.
 She and I have been attempting to map the contours of Gurgaon together since then, both having each other’s backs.
 Building a life takes time, and in the seven months I've spent here, I can already see myself making homes out of people and places in a way that would be hard to let go.
 Isn't that both the beauty and tragedy of getting to live a full life?

-Seasons change, and life goes on.
+Seasons change, and life goes on, inevitably.
 I've been feeling the fog (literal and otherwise) from late December getting lighter.
 The days are slightly warmer, the chill feels less harsh.

 So I wiped layers of accumulated dust from the Activa yesterday, a small part of my brain anxious that the engine might not start as I turned the key.
 I had left her for too long in the cold over the past month, the oil being allowed enough time to thicken and be stubborn about being left alone.